kalgynirae/lumeh.org/pages/index.md

 **lumeh.org** is Colin Chan’s personal website.
 It is ~~currently~~ *always* under <span id=construction>construction</span>.
-If you find anything that seems broken or wrong, you can file an issue on GitHub or email the admin (see info about both in the footer).
+If you find anything that seems broken or wrong, you can file an issue on GitHub or email the admin (me)—info about both is at the bottom of the page.

 <style>
 #construction:hover {text-decoration: underline}